 ActivitiesClimb Mount Meru.
 It can be done in 2-4 days, depending on your physical condition.
 You are not required to take guides and porters up Mount Meru, but you must be escorted by armed rangers.
 Temperatures can be freezing, so prepare warm clothing and sleeping bags.
 Comfortable and enjoyable climbing of Mount Meru would need a professional mountain guide in addition to armed rangers.
 Most mountain guides and porters are employed by local tour operators, so your best bet is to search out a reputable tour operator.

 Go on a Safari!
-There are many types of trips for many budgets; usually the pricier ones get you out farther into the Serengeti and the Ngorogongoro Crater, to places that are a little less touched by man.
+There are many types of safari trips in Tanzania for many budgets; usually the pricier ones get you out farther into the Serengeti and the Ngorogongoro Crater, to places that are a little less touched by man.
 The less expensive excursions to reserves and parks are specialized, of a shorter duration, and worthwhile.
 If there’s one trip that will change your perspective on life, it’s an African safari.
 You can even try a safari by camel.
 Camel safaris are done at slopes of Mt.
 Meru at Maasai village.
 Camel safaris offer great opportunity for wildlife safaris, Masai culture tour and adventures.

 Experience the local wildlife at the Ngorongoro Conservation Area, home to the volcanic Ngorongoro Crater and boasting a wealth of majestic animals such as elephants, lions, leopards, buffaloes and rhinos, as well as herds of wildebeests and zebras, which migrate annually through the plains.
 If you're looking for a fantastic area to visit, taking a safari to Ngorongoro Crater is highly recommended.
 Other highlights of the area include the hominid fossils in the Olduvai Gorge, which date back millions of years.
 The area is part of the Serengeti and borders the southern plains.